grz0zrg/fsynth/documentation/mk/docs/tutorials/osc.md

 - an array of values

-This feature is useful to send data to the fragment shader from an external application and control videos, it act as an alternative and powerful controller.
+This feature is useful to send data to the fragment shader from an external application and control parameters / videos, it act as an alternative and powerful controller.

 ### Out